 The arrangements for examples classes are made by the Faculty and not by the Colleges.
-You will be asked to indicate on Moodle which courses you wish to attend examples classes for by midnight on Saturday, 19th October 2019.
+You will be asked to indicate on Moodle which courses you wish to attend examples classes for by midnight on Saturday, 17th October 2020 for the Michaelmas term, and by midnight on Saturday, 30th January 2021 for the Lent term.
 You will be sent an email when registration for examples classes opens, and may change your selection of courses at any point leading up to the deadline.
 It is essential that you register for the appropriate classes by the deadline.
-The complete examples class timetable will be published on Moodle by the start of Week 3.
+The complete examples class timetable will be published by the start of Week 3.

-For most courses, if the examples classes are given in more than one group, the lecturer will tell you which group to attend.
-If you are taking one of the larger theoretical physics courses (Quantum Field Theory, General Relativity, Symmetries, Fields and Particles, Statistical Physics or Cosmology in Michaelmas, Lent courses to be confirmed), then you will be assigned to a specific examples class group at the time that the examples class timetable is drawn up.
-A list of students in each group will be published on Moodle.
+If the examples classes for a course are given in more than one group, you will be assigned to a specific examples class group at the time that the examples class timetable is drawn up.
 You must attend the examples class group to which you have been assigned.
 Except for exceptional circumstances, it is not possible to change to a different examples class group.
 If you cannot attend a particular class, you must email the instructor at least 48h in advance of the class.

-If you wish to drop a course entirely, you should write to examplesclasses@maths.cam.ac.uk.
+If you wish to drop a course entirely, you must write to examplesclasses@maths.cam.ac.uk.
+This is particularly important this year as social-distancing requirements are likely to place constraints on our ability to host classes in the CMS throughout the academic year, and it is therefore essential that we keep accurate records.

-Any queries about the examples class timetable and groupings should be sent to examplesclasses@maths.cam.ac.uk.
+Any queries about the examples class timetable and group assignments should be sent to examplesclasses@maths.cam.ac.uk.